jffelix/To-Do-List-VueJS/README.md

 If you haven't downloaded vue/cli yet:

-- run "npm i -g @vue/cli"
+- run "npm i -g @vue/cli" in your Terminal

 If you already downloaded vue/cli: